 Quality afterschool programs, which are often a part of larger organizations, can effectively build students’ social and emotional skills and improve academic success.
 Involve local organizations such as libraries; parks and recreation departments; and churches, synagogues, and mosques.
 There also are many national organizations that can support your program, including the YMCA, 4-H, Boys and Girls Clubs of America, and scout groups.
 Here are a few best practices for integrating SEL into your afterschool program to increase success:

-Community-based internship programs can promote SEL as well as build workforce readiness skills.
+Community-based internship programs can promote social-emotional skill development as well as build workforce readiness skills.
 Establish partnerships with local businesses and organize internship programs where students can gain professional experience while earning course credit.
 Exposing students to different areas of the workplace early on can help them build a variety of social and emotional skills, including self-confidence, self-efficacy, motivation, goal-setting, organization, and responsible decision-making.

 Bring community and family members together by hosting an in-service event.
 Invite community leaders to share stories about challenges they’ve experienced and how they worked through those challenges to achieve success.
 Learning about these experiences will help families and students understand that even successful people face hardships, but obstacles can be overcome with effort and the right supports.
 The in-service can also help parents and students start planning for what comes next after high school.
 Too often, there isn’t a plan for after graduation.
 By involving community members in the discussion, students can start visualizing and setting goals for their future.

 Quality programming is essential to the success of an afterschool program.
 Look for evidence-based programming that includes community involvement.
-SEL programs can help fit these needs, and many work well in afterschool settings.
-The Collaborative for Academic, Social, and Emotional Learning (CASEL) has compiled a helpful report of quality SEL programs, and several of these include a community component.
-A quality SEL assessment can provide critical insight into students’ needs.
+Many social-emotional skill development programs work well in afterschool settings.
+A quality skill assessment can provide critical insight into students’ needs.
 This data can help afterschool staff identify areas for improvement, as well as areas of strength.
-One SEL assessment that can be used within the classroom, in afterschool programs, or at home is the DESSA.
-The DESSA, a research-based SEL assessment that is used within the Aperture system, works in conjunction with SEL programs and helps educators tailor interventions and supports based on students’ individual needs.

 Need more ideas?
-Connect with our team at Aperture Education by filling out the form below.
+Connect with our advisors at Aperture Education today!